unforswearing/zsh-config/README.md

 - [x] remove other modules from req
   - only help and stdlib *(and replify)* will remain as modules
 - in stdlib
-  - make typecasting more robust
-  - make error module for types
   - [x] add color ~and replify~
   - [x] add alphanum
   -> NOTE: see bash experimentation on old laptop